stackforge/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/plugin-node-roles/modify-ui-wizard.rst

 .. _modify-ui:

-Modify the Fuel web UI
+Modify the Fuel web UI Wizard.
+Components registry.
 ----------------------

 The Fuel web UI provides the ability to quickly choose which components